Call now in confidence immediate help & advice 24/7

 So how do people overcome this disease?
 The truth is, people need deep psychological treatments.
 This is the way to treat the brain and cognitive processes within it.

-By doing this with a team of professionals at a rehab clinic in Suffolk , people are capable of recovering from addiction.
+By doing this with a team of professionals at a drug and alcohol rehab clinic in Suffolk or near Suffolk, patients are capable of effectively recovering from drug and alcohol addiction.

-From substance use disorders and behavioural addictions to physical dependence, rehabs treat all kinds of issues.
+From substance use disorders and behavioural addictions to physical dependence, drug and alcohol rehab centres treat all kinds of issues.

 The DSM-5 assessment can be used to determine whether you have an addiction, and how mild or severe it is according to the criteria.